getdave/tanlinell-framework/README.md

 # Tanlinell Framework

-Tanlinell Framework is a design agnostic CSS & JavaScript framework designed from scratch to facilitate the rapid production of websites.
+Tanlinell Framework is a modular, design agnostic CSS framework designed from scratch to facilitate the rapid production of UI.

-It is by no means comprehensive but it aims to build upon best practice and draws inspiration from OOCSS, Bootstrap, Inuit CSS, Zurb Foundation, Bourbon Refills and (of course) the HTML5 Boilerplate.
+It is by no means comprehensive but it aims to build upon best practice and draws inspiration from OOCSS, Bootstrap, Inuit CSS, Zurb Foundation, Bourbon Refills and the HTML5 Boilerplate.

-Tanlinell Framework works particularly well when paired with the [Tanlinell WordPress theme](https://github.com/getdave/Tanlinell).

 ## Getting Started